MECKLENBURG COUNTY REPUBLICAN PARTY FREQUENTLY ASKED QUESTIONS

 A number of affiliated Republican clubs throughout the county meet regularly to provide information and support to their members and candidates.
 See a list of these clubs here: Republican Clubs Information

 Who does the MeckGOP recommend I vote for?

 The Mecklenburg County Republican Party CANNOT make recommendations in contested Republican primaries.
 To do so would be a direct violation of our Plan of Organization (our governing rules).
-We will provide a Republican voter guide after the March 3 primary (or any subsequent runoffs).
+We will provide a Republican voter guide after the primary (or any subsequent runoffs).
 To see a complete list of Republican candidates on your primary ballot, visit https://vt.ncsbe.gov/RegLkup/ and click on “Sample Ballot”.
-For a full list of candidates running for statewide office, visit https://mecklenburg.nc.gop/2020_candidates.
+We will post a listing of candidates shortly after the filing deadlines and a revised listing after any primary or runoff elections to our "Team" section of this website.
+Please note that for municipal elections and school board, candidates run nonpartisan.
 We recommend you research all of the candidates for yourself or come to one of our local club meetings to hear from the candidates directly!